 Clothes: the tropical minimum

-And for the rest, what do you put in your luggage for a stay in Southeast Asia or in tropical islands?
-As little as possible! 😎 🌴 During my travels in Asia, I learned to take only the essentials.
-I have compiled a short checklist below.
+And what else do you put in your luggage for a trip to Southeast Asia or tropical islands?
+As little as possible! 😎 🌴 In the course of my travels in Asia, I have learned to take only the essentials with me.
+I've made a short checklist below.

-➡️ My usual destinations enjoy the same climate: hot and humid.
-Long live summer clothes!
-No need to clutter up: if I miss something, I buy it on the spot (in addition, it's much cheaper than in France).
-No problem buying thongs, t-shirts or sarongs in Asia!
+Go for summer clothes!
+My usual destinations share the same climate: hot and humid.
+No need to bother: if I'm missing something, I buy it on the spot (besides, it's much cheaper than in France).
+No need to worry about buying flip-flops, tee-shirts or sarongs in Asia!

-two T-shirts covering the shoulders and several fine tunics with long sleeves.
-Both to respect certain places and situations (cities, Muslim countries, temples) and as protection against mosquitoes in the evening.
-Preferably things that are easy to wash and match with any stocking.
+two t-shirts covering the shoulders and several fine tunics with long sleeves.
+Both to respect certain places and situations (cities, Muslim countries, temples) and as protection against mosquitoes at night.
+Preferably things easy to wash and match with any stocking.

-a small fleece jacket for all air-conditioned places that are often in "fridge" mode (plane, bus, boats, shopping malls, etc.)
+a small fleece jacket for all air-conditioned places that are often in "fridge" mode (plane, bus, boat, shopping malls, etc.)

-long pants (for air travel, and for places and circumstances where it is better not, as a woman, to be bare legs)
+long trousers (for travel by plane, and for places and circumstances where it is not better, as a woman, to be bare legs)

-a skirt and / or a summer dress with straps
+a skirt and / or a summer dress with braces

 one or two shorts